bueltge/wordpress-multisite-enhancements/README.md

 * On the network theme page, show which blog have the theme active
 * Change Admin footer text for Administratoren to view fast currently used RAM, SQL, RAM Version
 * Add Favicon from theme folder to the admin area to easier identify the blog, use the `favicon.ico` file in the theme folder of the active theme in each blog
+* Add Favicon to each blog on the Admin Bar Item 'My Sites'.
+If you a like a custom path for each favicon, please see the [documentation](https://github.com/bueltge/WordPress-Multisite-Enhancements/wiki/Filter-Hook-for-Favicon-File-Path) for this feature.
 * Remove also the 'W' logo and his sublinks in admin bar
-* Add Favicon to each blog on the Admin Bar Item 'My Sites'
 * Add functions to be used in your install
 	 * The function `get_blog_list()` is currently deprecated in the WP Core, but currently usable.
 The plugin check this and get a alternative in [`inc/autoload/core.php`](https://github.com/bueltge/WordPress-Multisite-Enhancements/blob/master/inc/autoload/core.php)
 	 * If you will develop with the alternative to this function from my source, then use the method `get_blog_list()` in class `Multisite_Core`.
 She use also caching with the Transient API.
 See more about the function on the function in [`inc/autoload/class-core.php`](https://github.com/bueltge/WordPress-Multisite-Enhancements/blob/master/inc/autoload/class-core.php).